Samellenrider/CV/README.md

 #### Teaching

-- I gained the ability to teach my skills to someone else by acting as a snowboard teacher at a young age.
-It taught me to use this ability on everyone regardless of their age, origin or gender.
+- I became a snowboard teacher at a young age and have become confident sharing my skills with everyone regardless of age, origin or gender.

 #### Communication